shotgunsoftware/tk-alias/README.md

 ## Documentation

-This repository is a part of the Shotgun Pipeline Toolkit.
+This repository is a part of the ShotGrid Pipeline Toolkit.

 - For more information about this engine and for release notes, *see the wiki section*.
 - For general information and documentation, click here: https://support.shotgunsoftware.com/entries/95441257
-- For information about Shotgun in general, click here: http://www.shotgunsoftware.com/toolkit
+- For information about ShotGrid in general, click here: https://help.autodesk.com/view/SGSUB/ENU

 ## Using this engine in your Setup